Frequently Asked Questions

 - Copy Center: The Copy Center is on the 3rd floor across from the elevators.
 You can stop by and make the request or complete and submit this online form.

-Please know that we also provide a small honorarium for their time.
-The Chair or staff in the Dean’s Suite can provide you with the necessary paperwork.
+We also provide a small honorarium for one guest speaker each semester.
+You must get approval from your Chair (who will inform the Associate Dean for Faculty and Academic Affairs) prior to the guest speaker’s presentation.
+The Chair or staff in the Dean’s Suite can also provide you with the necessary paperwork.

 If you are sick or have an emergency and cannot teach your class, please contact the Dean’s Office.
 They will notify your students that the class has been canceled.